Significance tests of feature relevance for a black-box learner: Sample splitting

-The splitting ratio $\zeta$ controls the trade-off between Type \rom{1} error and statistical power.
-Specifically, a small $\zeta$ value tends to yield biased estimators $(\widehat{f}_n,\widehat{g}_n)$, yielding an elevated Type \rom{1} error exceeding the nominal level $\alpha$, yet could increase the power because of an enlarged inference sample.
+The splitting ratio $\zeta$ controls the trade-off between Type \rom{1} and Type \rom{2} errors.
+Specifically, a small $\zeta$ value yields biased estimators $(\widehat{f}_n,\widehat{g}_n)$, leading an inflated Type \rom{1} error, yet could reduce the Type \rom{2} error because of an enlarged inference subset.
 The perturbation size $\rho$, as mentioned early, controls the \textit{bias-sd-ratio} to ensure the validity of the asymptotic null distribution.

-For the one-split test, the data-adaptive scheme estimates $(\zeta, \rho)$ as the smallest values in some candidate sets that controls an estimated Type \rom{1} error.
-In the process of searching candidate sets $\bm{\zeta}$ and $\bm{\rho}$, it stops once the termination criterion $\widehat{\text{Err}_1}(\rho, \zeta) \leq \alpha$ is met, which intends to reduce the computational cost.
+For the one-split test, the data-adaptive scheme estimates $(\zeta, \rho)$ as the smallest values in some candidate sets that controls the estimated Type \rom{1} error.
+In the process of searching candidate sets $\bm{\zeta}$ and $\bm{\rho}$, it stops once the termination criterion $\widehat{\text{Err}^{(1)}}(\rho, \zeta) \leq \alpha$ is met, which intends to reduce the computational cost.
 In particular,